faastjs/faast.js/docs/api/faastjs.functionstatsevent.md

 |  Method | Modifiers | Description |
 |  --- | --- | --- |
 |  [toString()](./faastjs.functionstatsevent.tostring.md) |  | Returns a string summarizing the statistics event. |

-## Remarks

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `FunctionStatsEvent` class.